biodash/biodash.github.io/content/codeclub/S02E07_ggplot2_part2/index.md

 This retains the relative sizes of different labels.
 For instance, note that in both plots, the "axis titles" (`species` on x, `bill_lenth_mm` on y) are larger than the "axis text" (the labels at the tick marks).

-If we wanted to change individual theme components like those, we would need to use the `theme()` function (check [its documentation page](https://ggplot2.tidyverse.org/reference/theme.html) to see the -many!- possible arguments).
+If we wanted to change individual theme components like those, we would need to use the `theme()` function (check [its documentation page](https://ggplot2.tidyverse.org/reference/theme.html) to see the many possible arguments).

 For example, to make axis titles and axis text/labels the same size: